Table of Contents

 Even a Core i7 9700K only marginally beats the i5-9600K, and even an i9-9900K makes little difference in performance when gaming.
-So if you don’t really need that last bit of performance, then there’s no reason for an i7-9700K or even an i9.
+So if you don’t need that last bit of performance, then there’s no reason for an i7-9700K or even an i9.
 At least not for current PC games.

 But of course, it’s not that simple!
 Read on to find out what the main differences between i5 and i7 CPUs are.
 Precisely because Intel recently unleashed its 9th processor generation with the Coffee Lake CPUs, it makes sense to find out more.

-In this section, you will learn in a nutshell were the main differences between the processor series i5 and i7 lie.
+In this section, you will learn in a nutshell the main differences between the processor series i5 and i7 lie.
 This gives a rough overview, and you can better understand the following section.

 |CPU FAMILY||PROCESSOR GENERATION||NUMBER OF CORES / THREADS|

 |Core i7||8th generation (Coffee Lake)||6 cores / 12 threads|

 |Core i7||7th generation (Kaby Lake) and lower||4 cores / 8 threads|

 |Core i5||8th generation (Coffee Lake)||6 cores / 6 threads|

 |Core i5||7th generation (Kaby Lake) and lower||4 cores / 4 threads|

 The Coffee Lake generation of the i5 series is short and compact